Gift Icon

 a large truck covered with a blue tarp

 • The unloading site will be leveled and cleared.
-Within the yard where the vehicle will arrive, workers will clear the area reserved for the equipment long before it comes.
+Within the yard where the vehicle will arrive, workers will clear the area reserved for the gear long before it comes.
 Similar to the loading phase, uneven ground or muddy/wet ramps can lead to a much more difficult and potentially dangerous operation.
 When the truck arrives, only necessary team members should be present in the unloading area.

 a substantial truck featuring a crane